Kuggo/TickNet/README.md

 **WARNING:** the current versions are not rotation invariant, so **do NOT rotate** the schematic with world edit before pasting as that will break it.
 It is also important to **NEVER** leave the interface on while its chunks are reloaded, like moving very far away, or quitting and joining the server.
 We are actively working on removing these limitations.

-The node needs direct sky light access in some locations so be sure to not cover that with any solid block.
-The time of day is irrelevant for the build and it will work regardless.
+**WARNING:** The node needs direct sky light access in some locations so be sure to **not cover** it with any solid block (the time of day is irrelevant for the build and it will work regardless).
-A good practice is to paste the schematic in an empty area (or delete any previously existing redstone) and avoid moving it with the `move` command.
-It is recommended you paste again in the desired location.
+**Always paste** the schematic in an empty area (delete any previously existing redstone).
+Similarly, instead of moving it with the `move` command, you must paste it again in the desired location.

 The wireless technology is perfectly vanilla compatible, however some problems might arise in singleplayer, and as such it is recommended that a local server is used or [this mod]([https://github.com/MESLewis/local-server-entity-id-fix/](https://github.com/MESLewis/local-server-entity-id-fix/ "https://github.com/MESLewis/local-server-entity-id-fix/")) applied.
 The safest bet is just a redstone server that has entities enabled as dropping shulkers and items are a requirement.